 As a business, what can you do to optimise your video content for SEO?
 In this blog, we’ll cover six video optimisation strategies for SEO that you can implement into your marketing.

 Choose the Proper Platforms

-If your business decides to focus on an awareness campaign to expand your brand, YouTube and Vimeo are two great options to consider.
+If your business decides to focus on an awareness campaign to expand your brand through SEO video content, YouTube and Vimeo are two great options to consider.
 After your video is uploaded to the site and indexed, most of the traffic will go to the platform you’ve chosen rather than your website.
 One important aspect to consider with YouTube and Vimeo is that you will be directly competing with other businesses.
-Suggested videos will appear after your video is complete, which could lead someone to watch a competitor’s video, too.
+Suggested videos will appear after your SEO video content is complete, which could lead someone to watch a competitor’s video, too.